XhinLiang/xhinliang.github.io/source/_posts/backend/how-to-build-a-scalable-live-streaming-interactive-service.md

 So can we use this model to implement the "Interactive Service"?
 Sure we can!

-In the most famous IM software Wechat, we saw that every account has its message list.
-Clients can request the unread messages via the cursor, after pulling the messages, clients will save the newest cursor to the local storage, and use it for the next request.
+In the most famous IM software Wechat, we saw that every account has its signal list.
+Clients can request the unread signals via the cursor, after pulling the signals, clients will save the newest cursor to the local storage, and use it for the next request.

 We can use this theory to "Interactive Service" too, but we should make some differences.

-- We should split the server into several groups, classify the client from the live room they attempt to query, and then redirect to the correct server group.
+- We should split the server into several groups, classify the clients from the live room they attempt to request, and then redirect to the correct server group.
 - We should process the big live rooms and the little live rooms in different ways because some live rooms would have lots of audiences.
 When the big room is created, we should use all the groups of the server to receive the response.

 ### CDN Modeling

 When we finished the C/S Modeling "Interactive Service", we could find that the C/S Modeling "Interactive Service" is very much like the CDN Service.

 As we all know, CDN services can achieve higher performance and less latency.
-So we could use CDN services to help us to accept requests and deliver the messages.
+So we could use CDN services to help us to accept requests and deliver the signals.

 ### Server-Push Modeling

-When the live room is updated fastly, using a custom application Layer based on a proper transport layer is considerable.
+When the live room is updated fastly, using a custom application-layer based on a proper transport-layer is considerable.

 In this way, we could choose WebSocket to reach more compatibility, or use QUIC to reach more efficiency, or just use TCP typically.